alxolr/resume/README.md

 Key Responsibilities:

-- Designed and developed clinical business technology solutions using Typescript, MySQL and AWS lambdas
+- Designed and developed clinical business technology solutions using TypeScript, MySQL, and AWS lambdas
 - Helped shape the technical architecture for new commercial software products
 - Built scalable application services deployed on AWS Cloud, ensuring performance and efficiency
-- Troubleshot complex issues in production applications to minimize downtime
+- Troubleshoot complex issues in production applications to minimize downtime
-- Coached juniours into advancing the next carrer level
+- Coached juniors into advancing the next career level

 ### Pentalog, S.A.
 (Moldova, Chisinau)